 Rabbi Merrill Shapiro

-The President of the St. Augustine Jewish Historical Society, Rabbi Shapiro studied Electrical Engineering at Cornell University and New Jersey Institute of Technology; then Jewish Studies and Education at the Jewish Theological Seminary of America and Ohio State University.
-He served as a Graduate Research Assistant at Melton Research Centre for Jewish Education in the Diaspora at Hebrew University in Jerusalem.
-He has also been a Yad Vashem Scholar at Israel’s Holocaust Memorial in Jerusalem.
-He was an instructor of Jewish History at the University of Central Florida and a frequent Road Scholar and currently an OLLI Educator at the University of North Florida.
-Shapiro served congregations in Columbus, Ohio, Orlando, Florida and Richmond, Virginia.
-He is the immediate Past National President of Americans United for Separation of Church and State.
+The President of the St. Augustine Jewish Historical Society, Rabbi Shapiro studied Engineering at Cornell University and New Jersey Institute of Technology; Jewish Studies and Education at the Jewish Theological Seminary of America and Ohio State University.
+He was a Graduate Research Assistant at Hebrew University in Jerusalem and has also been a Yad Vashem Scholar at Israel’s Holocaust Memorial in Jerusalem.
+He was an instructor of Jewish History at the University of Central Florida.
 He and his wife Robyn live in Palm Coast, Florida and have two daughters and five grandchildren.

 A senior professor and lecturer in Islam and Judaism, Dr. Ward teaches at the department of religious studies at the University of Wyoming.
 He has done extensive studies of crypto-Jews, has presented papers at SCJS conferences, and contributed to HaLapid.

 Rosa Marina Seigal Archivist